spbgzh/artificial-intelligence-system/README.md

 4. Evaluate the implemented algorithm using Accuracy, precision and recall
 5. Build AUC-ROC and AUC-PR

+## Lab4

+There are 2 part of work, for each one you need to chang given hyperparameters and try to reach max accuracy value.

 ## Neural Networks

 Implemented NN and CNN algorithms in neural networks using pytorch